twilio/twilio-go/twilio/rest/chat/v2/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a DeleteChannelParams struct
+Other parameters are passed through a pointer to a DeleteChannelParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **XTwilioWebhookEnabled** | **string** | The X-Twilio-Webhook-Enabled HTTP request header

 ### Return type